Ragnar Benson: Secretive personal life

 Benson has revealed very few details of his background and personal life.
 His real name has not been revealed publicly.
 He was reportedly born in Indiana and was raised on a farm where dynamite was used for utilitarian purposes.
 As of 1999, he lived "...on nine acres in southern Idaho with his pet skunks and his wife and 100-plus guns of varying caliber."
 He was the son of a German immigrants, and his family spoke German in their home until the outbreak of World War II.
 In his book Urban Survival he recounts some of his father's experiences growing up in Germany after World War I. Later in his childhood his parents returned to Europe and he stayed in America with his grandparents who immigrated from Russia.

 Benson has travelled extensively and has had no settled career.
 He participated in the struggle of the Cuban revolution when Fidel Castro took power.
 In the narrative of his book Bull's Eye: Crossbow, Benson mentions that he at one time worked as a firearms dealer in Rhodesia.
 In a rare interview with Salon magazine, he mentioned that he "...learned about man traps while serving as an agricultural specialist in rural Southeast Asia".
 In the narrative of another book Homemade C4 - A Recipe for Survival Benson mentions that he had fired a M72 LAW rocket while at Fort Benning, Georgia, home of the US Army Infantry.
 In the same book, Benson continues to state that he participated in the Army's Tank Commander school, something reserved for a senior enlisted soldier (E-6, SSG).
 Benson has also intermittently worked as a private investigator for more than 25 years.
-As of 2010, he was 72 years old.
 His writing pace has slowed in recent years.
 In 2007, he authored the foreword to James Ballou's book Long-Term Survival in the Coming Dark Age: Preparing to Live After Society Crumbles.

 On December 3, 2010, Ragnar Benson was interviewed on the Omega Man Radio Show with Shannon Ray Davis for over two hours.
 In the interview, he mentioned that he has travelled to more than 90 countries.